checkmarx-ts/CxQueryReplicate/README.md

 command line options.
 Configuration via environment variables is not supported.

+For the sake of simplicity, it is reccomended to use a configuration file placed in the same folder as the default source configuration, which is again
+`C:\Users\{username}\.Checkmarx`.

-There is no default location for the configuration file: if a configuration file for the destination instance is used, the full path to it must be specified via the `--config_file` command line option.
+If a configuration file for the destination instance is used, the full path to it must be specified via the `--config_file` command line.
 This config file can be named anything as long as the file type is `.ini`

-For the sake of simplicity, it is reccomended to place this in the same folder as the source configuration, which is again `C:\Users\{username}\.Checkmarx`.

 Example : `--config_file C:\Users\{username}\.Checkmarx\dstconfig.ini`